grandparkla/beta/sunday-sessions.markdown

 # <small>Grand Park presents</small><br />Sunday <span class="avoid-break">Sessions 2019</span>

-This is a _free_ event.
-There’s no cost to attend.

 ### One Sunday each month from <time datetime="14:00">2 p.m.</time> to <time datetime="20:00">8 p.m.</time>

 * June 23